Learn about the Phase of a sound and how it can influence a recording.

-When two sound waves with the same frequency but different starting points combine, the resulting wave is said to have phase shift.
-This new wave will still have the same frequency as the original wave but will have increased or decreased amplitude depending on the degree of phase difference.
+When two sound waves with the same frequency but different starting points combine, the resulting wave is said to have a phase shift.
+The new wave will still have the same frequency as the original wave but will have increased or decreased amplitude depending on the degree of phase difference.

-It is imperative that microphones are checked before a recording for phasing issues.
-If microphones are facing in the opposite direction one microphone must be phased reversed to prevent cancellation of the sound.
+It is important that microphones are checked before a recording for phasing issues.
+If microphones are facing in the opposite direction, one microphone must be phased reversed to prevent cancellation of the sound.